 Takeaway: Shanmukhi mudra amplifies the vibrations of Bhramari Pranyama and balances internal/external awareness.
 When done correctly, you may feel the low-pitched buzzing sounds emerge from your throat and course through the entire body.

-5 Tips to Deepen Your Bhramari Breathing
+5 Tips to practice Bhramari Pranayama

 DO experiment with the volume and pitch of humming (including silent humming) once you are familiar with the pranayama.
 Notice the effects of different intensities and how that makes you feel.
 Pregnant women should skip this.